borglab/gtsam-packaging/README.md

     git merge upstream/develop $version

-Resolve any conflicts, then for good measure, again:

-    git merge upstream/develop $version
+Resolve any conflicts and commit the changes

 ### Preparing the package build